isomerpages/govtech-gobusiness-main/_licensing-faqs/1b-getting-started.md

 - title: I am not sure how to choose between the two options on the GoBusiness Licensing homepage.
 Where can I get help?
   content: |
     test
+- title: I am not sure how to choose between the two options on the GoBusiness Licensing homepage.
+Where can I get help?
+ content: |
+   test
 ---

 #### Getting Started